saarasat/mariokart-stats/documentation/User stories v.1.1.md

 SQL (included in this query in the actual application)

 <code>"SELECT Track.name AS Track,"
-        " Race.finish_time AS FinishTime, Character.name AS Character, Race.placement AS Placement FROM Race"
+        " Race.finish_time AS FinishTime, Character.name AS Character,"
+        " Race.placement AS Placement FROM Race"
         " JOIN Track ON Race.track_id = Track.id"
         " JOIN Character ON Race.character_id = Character.id"
         " WHERE player_id = :id"